johannes-qvarford/aoc-2021/README.md

-# Introduction

-Advent of Code 2021 in Zig.
+# Advent of Code 2021

+Prerequisites:
+* zig

+Run all tests with
+> zig build test